Skip to content

 stored as Email = email(user.id)

-Resolution rules: 1.
-Boolean context → resolves to validates variant 2.
+Resolution rules: 1. valid keyword → explicitly invokes the validates variant (e.g., valid email(address) or valid email as a predicate reference) 2.
 Expected type from assignment → matches the variant returning that type 3.
 Parameter types disambiguate between variants with same return type 4.
-Ambiguous → compiler error with suggestions
+Ambiguous → first matching candidate wins based on arity and parameter types

 Parameters